yh382/F1-Tenth-Duke/optional_software_nx.rst

 13. To save the changes you've made, run the command ``sudo nmcli c up [CONNECTION_NAME]`` where ``[CONNECTION_NAME]`` is replaced with the name of your WiFi connection that you got from step 8.

-14. To verify that you can SSH into the NVIDIA Jetson Xavier NX Developer Kit, verify that the Pit/Host PC is connected to the **same network** as the Jetson Xavier NX Developer Kit and use an SSH client on the Host PC to connect to the new IP address of the Developer Kit.
-On Linux this would be done with the command ``ssh f1tenth@[IP_ADDRESS]`` where ``[IP_ADDRESS]`` is replaced with the static IP address that you assigned to the Developer Kit.
-After you have verified that SSH works correctly, you can close the connection to the Developer Kit in your terminal emulator.
+14. To test SSH into the NVIDIA Jetson Xavier NX, ensure it's on the same network as the Host PC.
+Use `ssh f1tenth@[IP_ADDRESS]` with the Developer Kit's static IP.
+Once SSH is confirmed, close the terminal.

 4. Updating Packages
 ------------------------